0xfml/poc/NCH/README.md

 ## Vendor Fixes

-Applied security notices to some of the products, others were labeled as legacy and removed
+Applied security notices to some of the products, others were labeled as legacy or removed.

 ```
 Security Notice: If you setup an admin on IVM the Admin can install other programs
 or access all files on the computer running like any admin can.
 Do not setup a weblet
 admin for someone who you would not be willing to be admin of the PC.
 ```
+The overall support experience reporting the issues was positive and responsive however it appears theres no high priority for fixing security related issues.

 ## Recommended Fix
 Use something else

 ## Notes
 I wasnt able to find any login bypasses to make any of these vulns unauthenticated.
-All the applications seem to be using the same underlying web server components, including what appeared to be a simple strcmp like call against the login files kept in registry or on disk.
+All the applications seem to be using the same underlying web server components, including what appeared to be a simple strcmp like call against the login details kept in registry or on disk.